 There is no right or wrong answer.
 Available footprint, budget, anticipated water quality and the overall capacity of the retention tank are valid considerations when balancing micron rating against recirculation rate.

 What is the risk that even if circulation inside the retention tank is robust, some pathogens might never be captured during multiple passes?
 This is difficult to predict, but easy to manage.
-Adding a second UV at the point of discharge will ensure that any surviving pathogens will be dispatched at the point water is discharged.
+One way is to add a second UV at the point of discharge to ensure that any surviving pathogens will be dispatched at the point water is discharged.
 Another way is to direct water upon discharge through the filtration / UV system for one final pass.

 ABOUT OUR APPROACH